 In offering programs to its students, Saint Louis University’s College of Philosophy and Letters partners with several academic bodies, both within and outside SLU.

 While enrolled in the College of Philosophy and Letters, students may begin graduate coursework toward an M.A. degree in philosophy.
 In their last year of studies, students officially transfer into the graduate program, which is housed in the College of Arts and Sciences.
-Most students on this path pursue the non-thesis master’s degree option, which allows considerable flexibility in program design including up to three upper-level undergraduate courses.
-Some Jesuit students have pursued the regular research-M.A. in philosophy and have eventually gone on to obtain a doctorate in philosophy.

-The dean of the College of Philosophy and Letters acts as a liaison between the ESL program and foreign Jesuits who seek to acquire basic English-language skills at SLU.
+The dean of the College of Philosophy and Letters acts as a liaison between the INTO program and foreign Jesuits who seek to acquire basic English-language skills at SLU.
 This partnership began in 2015 with a Jesuit from the Dominican Republic and was initiated with the help of the dean of the Instituto Bonó, which administers the Jesuit First Studies program in Santo Domingo.

 Over the years, students enrolled in the College of Philosophy and Letters have concomitantly pursued minors, second majors and master’s degrees in departments that include: